-The KPCRTF was established in 2015 by passage of Senate Bill 82 in the Kentucky General Assembly and funded in the amount of \$2.5 million each year of the biennium as part of the budget bill in 2018.
+The Kentucky Pediatric Cancer Research Trust Fund (KPCRTF) was established in 2015 by passage of Senate Bill 82 in the Kentucky General Assembly and funded in the amount of \$2.5 million each year of the biennium as part of the budget bill in 2018.
 The KPCRTF is an independent board administered by the Kentucky Cabinet for Health and Family Services, as described in KRS 211.596 and KRS 211.597.
-Eligible grant applicants include non-profit entities, educational institutions and government agencies in the Commonwealth of Kentucky.
+Eligible grant applicants include non-profit entities, educational institutions, and government agencies in the Commonwealth of Kentucky.
 Each applicant must offer research or treatment that seeks to address the needs of the Commonwealth.

-The following program/service criteria to be taken into consideration:
+The following program/service criteria to be considered:

-- Eligible applicants for this RFA are limited to the University of Louisville/Norton Children's Hospital and the University of Kentucky (as described in HB 200); - Must be relevant to the mission of the Pediatric Cancer Research Trust Fund board; - Must offer a program or service in the areas of pediatric cancer research and/or treatment; - Must propose to address the following areas that the Board has identified (Research and/or Treatment); - If necessary, based on the phase and scope of the project, researchers must have institutional approval (HIPAA waiver granted/IRB approval) by October 1, 2018; receipt of funds are contingent on IRB approval if IRB approval is determined to be necessary; - Must have Cabinet for Health and Family Services IRB approval (if the scope of the project includes the need for IRB review); - Must have conflict of interest disclosure submitted and approved by KPRCTF board; - Must outline how intellectual property will be shared to impact state, national and international childhood cancer mortality and morbidity; - First preference will be to emerging, novel, and innovative high risk/high impact proposals with scientific research that can be quickly translated into new treatments for Kentucky children; - Investigators must commit to providing testimony and information as requested by the KPCRTF board and KY General Assembly to include legislative hearings as well as content for the KPCRTF Annual Report;
+• Eligible applicants for this Request for Applications (RFA) are limited to the University of Louisville/Norton Children's Hospital and the University of Kentucky/Kentucky Children's Hospital (as described in HB 200) as well as non-profit entities, educational institutions and government agencies in the Commonwealth of Kentucky.

-- Investigators agree to attend, as requested and necessary, meetings of the KPCRTF board. - One application shall be submitted from each institution but may have multiple projects within the application.
-Each individual research project, when appropriate, must receive IRB approval. - Contracts will be awarded for two fiscal years beginning July 1, 2018 through June 30, 2020. - Modifications to the original project proposal will be considered by the Board if research is failing to produce expected outcomes.
+- Must be relevant to the mission of the Pediatric Cancer Research Trust Fund Board; - Must offer a program or service in the areas of pediatric cancer research and/or treatment; - If necessary, based on the phase and scope of the project, researchers must have institutional approval (HIPAA waiver granted/internal review board (IRB) approval) by June 15, 2023; receipt of funds are contingent on IRB approval if IRB approval is determined to be necessary; - Must have Cabinet for Health and Family Services IRB approval by June 30, 2023 (if the scope of the project includes the need for IRB review); - Must have conflict of interest disclosure submitted by April 1, 2023 and approved by KPCRTF Board; - First preference will be to emerging, novel, and innovative high risk/high impact proposals with scientific research that can be quickly translated into new treatments for Kentucky children; - Investigators must commit to providing testimony and information as requested by the KPCRTF Board and Kentucky General Assembly to include legislative hearings as well as content for the KPCRTF Annual Report; - Investigators agree to attend, as requested and necessary, meetings of the KPCRTF Board; - Individual applications shall be submitted for each proposed project; - Each individual research project, when appropriate, must receive IRB approval, both at the university and CHFS levels by June 30, 2023; - Contracts will be awarded for two fiscal years beginning July 1, 2023 through June 30, 2025.
+Since these two years are in two separate bienniums, a new contract for each fiscal year will be required. - Modifications to the original project proposal will be considered by the Board if research is failing to produce expected outcomes.
 Researchers will be allowed to propose a different project to the Board for consideration for continued use of funds.

-Grant recipients will be selected within 60 days of the application deadline.
+Grant recipients are selected within 120 days of the application deadline.
 It is the intent of the KPCRTF to support novel research and avoid a duplication of funding for the same work due to limited resources for childhood cancer research nationwide.
 Funding is for the direct costs related to the implementation of the proposed and approved research project.
 Direct costs include personnel, salary/fringe benefits, supplies, and equipment exclusive to work in the pediatric oncology field.
 Support for salary must not exceed percentage related to the research proposed.
 Travel costs and indirect costs are excluded from funding.